 Visit website to follow Jubilee Hill series

-This is the fifth and final part of a series following farmers David and Wendy Ryle through the growing season of their small East Coventry farm.
-The series illustrates changing agricultural methods that promote sustainability and entrepreneurship.
+The Mercury newspaper completed a series following farmers David and Wendy Ryle through the growing season of their small East Coventry farm.
+The series illustrated changing agricultural methods that promote sustainability and entrepreneurship.
 Photo supervisor John Strickler and Fit for Life reporter Michilea Patterson followed the Ryles through the farming season.
-Now: Celebrating the season.
-Follow the series by visitingpottstownmercury.wix.com/homesteadfarming.
+Read all the stories in the series by visiting pottstownmercury.wix.com/homesteadfarming.

 By Michilea Patterson, The Mercury

 EAST COVENTRY >> Although winter is coming, it’s no time for local farmer David Ryle to hibernate.
 He plans to turn up the heat on his herbal tea business during the cold months so he can expand production next spring.